Kevin Hansen (racing driver)

 Mikael Kevin Hansen (born 28 May 1998) is a rallycross driver from Sweden.
 He currently competes in the FIA World Rallycross Championship (WRX) Supercar category for Team Peugeot-Hansen.
-He is also currently competing in Extreme E for Veloce Racing alongside Molly Taylor.
+He has also previously competed in the now defunct Extreme E series.

 His father is the 14-time European Rallycross Champion Kenneth Hansen.
 He is also the youngest driver to race in a WRX event, making his debut at 17 years and 6 months old.